Web-eWorks/microluxe20/src/markdown/microluxe20_handbook.md

 For each attack that hits, roll the damage die code on your weapon and subtract the resulting total from your opponent's HP.
 If your character is wielding a Heavy melee weapon, add your STR bonus to the weapon's damage total.

-**Example:** Your Elvir Assassin is fighting a Human Mercenary.
+> **Example:** Your Elvir Assassin is fighting a Human Mercenary.
 The katana you are wielding is a light melee weapon, so you roll 1d20 and add DEX + Physical versus the Merc's Armor Class of 16.
 You get a 17 total, barely managing to strike past the Merc's armor.
 You roll your weapon's damage value of 1d10, getting a 9.
-The damage is enough to finish off the Human for good, so you lower your weapon and combat ends.

 ### Defending